 What We Offer

-- We also teach interdisciplinary, for-credit classes here as well as host smaller, more targeted workshops.
+- Interdisciplinary, for-credit classes, as well as smaller, more targeted workshops

 - Free materials for low-fidelity prototyping